In this guide

 Your BSN (Burgerservicenummer) — the Dutch equivalent of a national insurance number — is issued at or shortly after registration.
 You need it for everything: opening a bank account, registering with a GP, starting employment, accessing benefits.
 Do not underestimate how central this number is to getting your life set up.

+Not sure which visa you need?
+Use the Visa Checker to find out.
 Use the BSN Planner to organise your documents and map out your first weeks in the right order.
+Planning your integration path?
+Use the Inburgering Route Planner to see your requirements.

 Healthcare & Insurance